 While the IRS has specifically excluded donor advised funds from the IRA Charitable Rollover provision, there are several strategies that we have implemented previously for many clients:

 - The donor can make distributions from the IRA in the traditional way, recognize the distribution as income, contribute those dollars to a donor advised fund at American Endowment Foundation and calculate the charitable deduction in the normal way.
 The charitable deduction tends to offset the increase in taxes resulting from the traditional distribution, subject to annual Adjusted Gross Income (AGI) limits.

-- American Endowment Foundation offers other fund types that do qualify for an IRA Charitable Rollover such as:
+- If the donor is looking to maximize the full $100,000 withdrawal, allowable in the IRA Charitable Rollover provision, American Endowment Foundation offers other fund types that do qualify for an IRA Charitable Rollover such as:

 Scholarship Fund: A donor can establish a scholarship program at a school of their choice through AEF.
 The donor can work with the school to determine the criteria the school will use in screening and selecting scholarship applicants.
 According to a predetermined schedule, AEF makes a specific grant distribution to the school which, in turn, awards scholarship grants to qualifying applicants ... virtually forever.

 Designated Fund: A donor can create a designated fund at AEF to support a specific charity of their choice.
 According to a predetermined schedule, AEF makes a specific grant distribution to the charity…virtually forever.

 Of interest to financial advisors, they can continue to manage the value of their client’s assets after they engage in an IRA Charitable Rollover.
 Those assets can be managed at all levels on the advisor’s familiar platform.

 Who Could Benefit From an IRA Charitable Rollover?